ianthehenry/cmd/README.md

 # Example

-A minimal usage looks like this:
+A minimal usage in a script looks like this:

 ```janet
 (import cmd)